usgs/hazdev-template/docs/scssVariables.md

 Used as top and bottom padding and margin of many elements.
 Default is $spacing.

+### $breakpoint-stacking
+Width of page when content formatted using the flexible grid starts to stack.
+Default is 560px.

-### $breakpoint-full
+### $breakpoint-offcanvas
 Width of page when OffCanvas is disabled.
 Default is 768px.

 ### $side-column-width
-Width of side column, containing Section Navigation, Site Navigation, and Search, when page is at least `$breakpoint-full` pixels wide.
+Width of side column, containing Section Navigation, Site Navigation, and Search, when page is at least `$breakpoint-offcanvas` pixels wide.
 Default is 20%.